IceBerge421/markdown-cv/index.md

 Cofounder of The [Discord Academic Research Community (D/ARC)](https://darcmode.org/)

 `2023`
-Cover Designer, *Peitho* journal special issue, *Coalition of Feminist Scholars in the History of Rhetoric and Composition*
+Cover Designer, *Peitho* Vol 25.4 Special Issue, *Coalition of Feminist Scholars in the History of Rhetoric and Composition*

 `2022`
 Designed and implemented the official Association of Internet Researchers Graduate Student and Early Career Group Discord Server